Skip to main content

 Distribute Yield

-Credit users with their portion of yield:
+Credit users with their portion of yield daily or weekly, proportional to their balance.

 User Experience Options